Promote Stronger Medical Patient Modesty

 Because physicians can object to providing certain services based on their convictions such as prescribing birth control pills, we feel that this also applies to doing intimate procedures on the opposite sex.
 This falls in the category of conscience based exemptions.

-Some male family practice physicians will not do breast exams, pelvic exams, or pap smears on women based on convictions.
-Look at how one male doctor gave up doing gynecological examinations because he was convicted it was wrong.
-The truth is many women go to an ob/gyn for female health issues anyway.
+Some male family practice physicians will not do breast exams, pelvic exams, or pap smears on women due to moral or religious convictions.
+The truth is many women go to an OB/Gyn for female health issues anyway.
 There is often at least one female doctor, Nurse Practitioner, or Physician Assistant in the family practice that could do the women's health wellness exams anyway.
 The male family practice doctor could always refer the woman to a female doctor, Nurse Practitioner, or Physician's Assistant in his practice.

 There are also female family practice physicians who don't feel comfortable doing prostate and other male examinations.
 They could of course easily refer their male patients to a male doctor.